Rules & Conditions

 If a medical condition requires taking drugs as registered in the list of prescribed drugs issued by the R&A, a competitor is required to report this at the registration desk on July 18th supported by a medical waiver from a doctor.

-As of January 1, 2014 under Dutch law, persons under the age of 18 are prohibited from purchasing, possessing and consuming alcoholic beverages.
+Under Dutch law, persons under the age of 18 are prohibited from purchasing, possessing and consuming alcoholic beverages.
 Enforcement of the law is strict and both the minor and anyone selling an alcoholic beverage to a minor may be penalized.
 The same applies to anyone else purchasing an alcoholic beverage and passing it on to a minor or otherwise allowing a minor to consume an alcoholic beverage.

 Anyone selling alcohol is obliged by law to request identification as proof of age.
 Any competitor infringing this condition or, if asked to do so, refusing to take a test, will be disqualified.